RichardJohnNowell/Only-Analog-secondhand-records-/README.md

 ## Introduction
   <!--- introduction to readme and story --->
-<p>The idea of the Only Analog stall was inspired by various existing businesses in and around
+<p>The idea of the Only Analog stall was inspired by various existing businesses in and nearby
 the indoor St. Nicholas Market in Bristol.
-These three stalls and two local shops provide a wide selection of secondhand records and some cassettes.
+These two stalls and three local shops provide a wide selection of secondhand records and some cassettes.
 Many of the images on this website were taken by me at those shops with the cooperation of the owners who all expressed an interest in the project.</p>